alicja-januszkiewicz/bidnamic-data-challenge/readme.md

 - `psycopg2`

 ## How to run:
 1. Set up a database to hold the data.
-See `prepare_db.py` for an example query to create the required columns on a newly set up database.
+See `prepare_db.py` for an example query to create the required tables on a newly set up database.
 2. Fill out `conn_options` in main.py as required.
 3. Run `main.py` as a python script to ingest and aggregate the data.